nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 `docker run -it ubuntu-test`

 It worked the same as CMD but when we have passed parameters will be see difference.\
-`docker run -it ubuntu-test:latest "Hello from AWS"`
+`docker run -it ubuntu-test:latest 'Hello from AWS'`

 *we have passed parameters but the executable hasn’t overridden and also added a new parameter with the old parameter.*